 You may have also seen videos on TikTok of pet parents using turmeric or baking soda to kill fleas.
 Neither of these options have been studied or proven effective, and they could irritate your poor cat's skin even more.

-What about dish soap?
-While it might nix a few fleas (and I've used it myself on a kitten), it's not an effective long-term solution.
+What about washing up liquid?
+While it might stop a few fleas, and I've used it myself on a kitten, it's not an effective long-term solution.

 So what's an itchy pet parent to do?